In this section

 Special Features: The Lehman Scholars Program offers several special features:

-- Students are exempt from all Degree Requirements.
-They must, however, pass the CUNY Skills Assessment Tests to be admitted to the program and meet all course prerequisites and requirements for their major field.
+- Students are exempt from General Education upper-division Integration Requirements (CUNY College Option).
+They must, however, fulfill the Foundation and Distribution General Education requirements (CUNY Common Core) and meet all course prerequisites and requirements for their major field.

 - The Lehman Scholars Program has its own requirements, which students must fulfill: